b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 If both the assumptions hold then run `Htests.EqualVarianceTTest`.

-If only normality assumption holds then the `Htests.UnequalVarianceTTest`.
+If only normality assumption holds then run `Htests.UnequalVarianceTTest`.

 Otherwise run `Htests.MannWhitneyUTest`.

 ### Exercise 4 {#sec:compare_contin_data_ex4}

-Write a function with the following signature
+Write a function with the following signature:

 ```
 function getPValsUnpairedTests(